-High school, college and professional American football postseason programming that originally aired in 2021 (concluding three days after Super Bowl LVI) is eligible for entry in all categories other than Short Documentary, Long Documentary, Documentary Series and Documentary Series-Serialized.
-To be eligible, such football programming must have aired after 12:01 AM on February 12, 2021 and prior to 12:01 AM on February 17, 2022.
+High school, college, or professional American football postseason programming that originally aired in 2022 but concluded within three days following the Super Bowl is eligible for entry in all categories other than Short Documentary, Long Documentary, and Serialized Documentary.
+To be eligible, such football programming must have aired after 12:01 AM on February 17, 2022 and prior to 12:01 AM on February 16, 2023.